What Is An NTRP Tennis Rating?

 The United States Tennis Association (USTA) uses the National Tennis Rating Program (NTRP) to analyze the skill of different players and determine what competition they will face during USTA league play, which affects rankings.
-The NTRP starts at 1 and goes up in intervals of .5 for adults and intervals of .1 for junior competitors, with a 7 being the highest a person can be rated.
+The NTRP starts at 1 and goes up in intervals of 0.5 for adults and intervals of 0.1 for junior competitors, with a 7 being the highest a person can be rated.

-Check out the breakdown of rankings below:
+Below is a breakdown of NTRP rankings below:

-|7||World Class Competitor|
+|7.0||World Class Competitor|

-When first competing in an NTRP sanctioned event, a player will self-rank themselves.
+When first competing in an NTRP-sanctioned event, a player will self-rank their skill.
 If you have played competitive racket sports before, it is recommended you self-rank no lower than a 3.0.